I had just finished the most important elevator pitch of my life.

 Power Move 4: Ignore and forge ahead

-And, of course, an evergreen: you ignore (similar to you don’t repeat their names).
+And, of course, an evergreen, the 36th law of power: you ignore (similar to you don’t repeat their names).
 You almost always win when someone wants to get a raise out of you and you deftly ignore and move along.

 You can either do nothing and wait for someone to jump in, or better still, take the lead: turn to someone else in the group and move the conversation along either pretending they got it, or changing conversation (and don’t worry if nobody got your point, you can repeat to someone else, the key is you don’t submit to the nonverbal Ear Cupping).